CodeFromAnywhere/tool-agent/README.md

 ## Orchestration Agent

 With the above tooling, we can now create an agent that orchestrates certain taks to downstream agents.
-Taking response time limitations out of the equation, this "agent stacking" pattern can be done with infinite recursion.
+Taking response time limitations out of the equation, this "agent stacking" pattern can be done in a deeply nested way.

 ![](orchestration-agent.drawio.png)

 ![](agent-stacking.drawio.png)

+## Goals

+- Easy maintenance of your agents
+- API access to your agents
+- Provide an openapi, and details for each agent
+- Provide message api that executes the tools
+- High degree of modularity

 ## Non-goals

 - Testing agents

-# Future goals

-After this works decently well...

-- combine multiple agents using combination proxy.
-Orchestration agent POC.
-- implement the same idea for twilio (twilio-relay + openhuman) where all phone numbers in your twilio become accessible through their own openapi.
+- Support for propriatary features like openai code-interpreter or file-search